pingidentity/pingdirectory-go-client/configurationapi/docs/AddSnmpSubagentPluginRequest.md

 ### NewAddSnmpSubagentPluginRequest

-`func NewAddSnmpSubagentPluginRequest(pluginName string, schemas []EnumsnmpSubagentPluginSchemaUrn, agentxAddress string, agentxPort int32, enabled bool, ) *AddSnmpSubagentPluginRequest`
+`func NewAddSnmpSubagentPluginRequest(pluginName string, schemas []EnumsnmpSubagentPluginSchemaUrn, enabled bool, ) *AddSnmpSubagentPluginRequest`

 NewAddSnmpSubagentPluginRequest instantiates a new AddSnmpSubagentPluginRequest object This constructor will assign default values to properties that have it defined,